 From 2013 to 2022 there were 91 observed false killer whale captures in the Hawaii deep- and shallow-set fisheries.
 Of those, eight were dead at-vessel.
 Of the remaining 83 whales, 14 were categorized as NSI, five could not be determined and 64 categorized as SI.
-For the 64 SI determinations, we consider whether the use of FLD could have changed the interaction outcome from SI to NSI.
+For the 64 SI determinations, we consider whether the use of FLD (or other improvements to handling to increase the success rate of hook straightening) could have changed the interaction outcome from SI to NSI.
 The outcome could not have changed for 46 of the 64 SI cases because of one of the following conditions: